mschl0ss/case-list/README.md

 ***
 ### Database persistence

 `idb-keyval` for front end db persistence.
 Data will persist across refreshes but not if the cache is cleared.
-I'm hoping this is 'clever' and not 'obviously cheating'.
 Can be seen in the `Application` tab of Chrome dev tools.

 ![Front end db](https://res.cloudinary.com/dkyipbwc4/image/upload/v1626622879/README%20Pictures/dev_console_idb-keyval_hmgger.png)